 The online actuarial science certificate programs can generally be completed in one year or less and include topics in actuarial models, investment science and asset liability management.
 Besides new actuaries looking to earn certification, this program can also benefit current professionals looking to advance their career.

-Overview of Online Certificate Program in Actuarial Science
+Certificate Program in Actuarial Science

 Online certificate programs in actuarial science, although small in number, are open to students who already hold an undergraduate degree in a quantitative field of study as well as entry-level actuaries and qualified professionals.
 The programs are designed to prepare students for the actuarial associate certification or fellow exams available from the Casualty Actuarial Society (CAS) or the SOA, as well as prepare them for advanced positions in the field.
 Learning outcomes include the ability to analyze data, forecast trends and manage risk, and the credits may be transferred to a master's programs in actuarial science.

 Program Information and Requirements